ioBroker/ioBroker.js-controller/docs/en/admin/adapter.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/admin/adapter.md
-hash: qvQSbRQZm8KXIQYiTdmaA6YOIfFf6rsf6Qxl3hZaZ1s=
+hash: X/Dtk3wCLvsU55QtzcDQDOwJXi0HwE6E/WfBbOR0X4I=
 ---
-# The adapter tab
+# The Adapter tab
 The available and installed adapters are displayed and managed here.

 ## The title line